School Colors: Blue & White

 Online Calendar is the most up-to-date resource for Holton happenings.

-Holton website - Password protected access to the parent portals on the Holton website and student database will be sent to new parents in July 2016.
+Holton website - Password protected access to the Parent Portal on the Holton website and student database were sent to new families in July.

-School Directory – available online on the student database parent portal and in print Fall 2016.
+School Directory – available online on the student database parent portal and in print in the Fall.

-Weekly eNewsletter - Our weekly e-newsletter is sent every Friday when school is in session and includes timely notices as well as links to the Head of School’s blog, the week’s latest news postings, photo galleries, and upcoming calendar events.
+Newsletters - Our All-School eNewsletter, Holton Highlights, is sent every other Thursday when school is in session and includes timely notices as well as links to the Head of School’s blog, the week’s latest news postings, photo galleries, and upcoming calendar events.

-Lower School ePouch is sent on Thursday afternoons every week.
+- Lower School ePouch is sent every Thursday afternoon.

-Middle School Medley is sent on the second Tuesday each month.
+- Middle School Medley is sent on the first Thursday each month.

 Newsletters are also archived on the Parent Portal.